Email Marketing Dictionary

 social media bar: A row of social media icons that link to your brand’s pages on those social media sites

-social sign-in: Using the login information from a social network to sign in to a third-party website
+social sign-in: Using the login information from a social network to sign into a third-party website

 spam complaint: When an email recipient hits the Report Spam or Junk button, indicating to their inbox provider that the email was unwanted or irrelevant and that future emails from the sender are to be blocked